thewateruser/OpenLink/README.md

   those inside the child app would be a serious vulnerability, so OpenLink doesn't.
 The parent sees pending requests on opening the app; if the app is merely backgrounded with a live socket, it raises a local notification.
-- **Android enforcement can be defeated by someone with physical access**, by revoking the accessibility permission or uninstalling the app.
-This is true of every non-MDM parental control app on Android — Family Link included.
-Real tamper-resistance requires Android Enterprise Device Owner provisioning, a substantially bigger undertaking, and OpenLink deliberately does not go near that kind of privilege.
-- **Not implemented**: usage history beyond 30 days, per-parent permission tiers, iOS-as-managed-device (Apple's Screen Time APIs are a different and far more restrictive integration).

-OpenLink works best as a tool for a cooperative household — one where the rules are agreed on and the app enforces them consistently, rather than one where it's an adversarial lock to be beaten.